Pico do Brejo do Cordeiro

 Pico do Brejo do Cordeiro is a peak on the island of São Jorge in the Azores.

-It is located around the area of Norte Pequeno and is intimidatedly related with a peak mountain in the centre of the island.
+It is located around the area of Norte Pequeno and is closely related with a peak mountain in the centre of the island.
 Its elevation is 739 m above sea level and is made up of a pluvial escarpment by the sea.
-It geological formation are volcanic and pyroclastic in origin and are very old.
+Its geological formations are volcanic and pyroclastic in origin and are very old.